odoe/learn-dojo/posts/dojo-custom-middleware.md

 Middleware is really interesting because they can be used to help you interact with the DOM or with the properties of your widget.

-You can create middleware the same way you would a widget, except instead of return a vnode, you could return an object or function that can be used to do some extra work for your widget.
+You can create middleware the same way you would a widget, except instead of returning a vnode, you could return an object or function that can be used to do some extra work for your widget.

 The Dojo documentation touches on [creating your own middleware](https://dojo.io/learn/middleware/middleware-fundamentals#creating-middleware).
 How could you implement your own custom middleware for your own widgets?